wxleong/tpm2-uboot-rpi4/README.md

 $ ~/u-boot/tools/mkimage -A arm64 -T script -C none -n "u-boot script" -d boot.scr boot.scr.uimg
 ```

-Copy `boot.scr.uimg` to your microSD card boot partition
+Copy `boot.scr.uimg` to your microSD card boot partition.

-# Launch U-Boot
+# Enter U-Boot

 Power up the rpi and it will boot into U-Boot.
 Hit any key to interrupt autoboot.
 Otherwise, the `boot.scr.uimg` will be executed.
-Some commands to try on U-Boot terminal:
+Some shell commands to try on U-Boot:
 | Command | Info |
 |--|--|
 | `help` | Print supported commands. |